urbit/preview/preview.md

 These questions seemed interesting.
 So we built Urbit.

-First, the Internet beat the modem.
-Then, a modem over the Internet beat the Internet.
-Why not an Internet over the Internet?

 <h2>Also:</h2>

-What is a "2015 network," anyway?
+What do we mean by a "2015 network," anyway?
 A 1975 network delegates layer 7 to the OS.
-A "2015 network" (as us fools define it) includes layer 7.
-It's its own VM, language and OS.
+Urbit includes layer 7.
 The protocol specifies the complete lifecycle of the computer.

 Urbit remains a closed network in alpha-test.
 It's open source and patent-free.
 Fork us on [github](https://github.com/urbit/urbit)!
 You need an invitation to join the network.
 But not to play with the interpreter, or even send a PR.

-(Why is Urbit still closed?
+(Why is the network still closed?
 Global flag days, mostly.
-And all the other woes to which human (and Martian) code is prey.
-Urbit `~2015.9.24` isn't an Apple II or even an Apple I.  It's not ready for you, let alone your parents.
-The system today does more or less what you see in the demos, though it's rather more reliable.
-As always: we ship no code before its time.)
+We ship no code before its time.)

 Want more updates like these?
 We'd love your email: